CARING FOR YOUR WETLAND

 Watch out for bullies

-The American Bullfrog is an unwanted invader to the Okanagan.
-The largest of North American frogs, it can grow to the size of a dinner plate and weigh half a kilogram.
+The American Bullfrog is an unwanted invader to the Okanagan, growing to the size of a dinner plate and weighing half a kilogram.
 Native to eastern North America, it has been transported world-wide for its use as food (ex. sautéed frog legs).
-Unfortunately, when bullfrogs are released into Okanagan wetlands where they don’t have natural predators, they multiply and devour our native species of frogs, snakes, insects, small turtles, birds, and even small mammals.
+Unfortunately, when bullfrogs are released into Okanagan wetlands, they multiply and devour our native species of frogs, snakes, insects, small turtles, birds, and even small mammals.

 Contact us if you hear or see a bullfrog.
 Please don’t kill frogs that you think might be bullfrogs, as the local Columbia Spotted Frog looks similar to the bullfrog and correct identification can be tricky.
 Frogs are also protected under the Wildlife Act and permits are required to handle them.
 Contact us for assistance.